Braves vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in nine of their past 10 games and won six of those contests.
+- The Braves and their opponents have combined to hit the over three times in their last 10 games with a total.

-- In their last 10 games with a total, the Braves and their opponents are 4-5-1 when it comes to hitting the over.

-- The Braves have won two of their last six games against the spread.
+- The Braves have won one of their last five games against the spread.

 Braves Betting Records & Stats

-- The Braves have put together a 32-20 record in games they were favored on the moneyline (winning 61.5% of those games).
+- The Braves have compiled a 33-20 record in games they were favored on the moneyline (winning 62.3% of those games).

-- When it has played as moneyline favorites with odds of -200 or shorter, Atlanta has a 12-4 record (winning 75% of its games).

-- The Braves have a 66.7% chance to win this matchup based on the moneyline's implied probability.
+- The Braves have an implied moneyline win probability of 64.9% in this contest.

-- Atlanta has played in 62 games with an over/under set, and have combined with its opponents to go over the total 34 times (34-25-3).
+- Atlanta has combined with opponents to go over the total 34 times this season for a 34-26-3 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!